-A model that predicts percent female by mean math GRE predicts 20% more of the variance than a model that predicts percent female by brilliance stereotype.
-When our mean math GRE metric is added to Leslie et al's model, r^2 goes up by 33%; when Leslie et al's brilliance stereotype metric is added to our mean math GRE metric, r^2 only goes up 12%.
-Another way of thinking about this is that in the joint GRE math - brilliance model, the math GRE metric uniquely captures 33% of the variance of the field's proportion of females, while the brilliance stereotype uniquely captures only 12% of the variance.
+A model that predicts percent female by mean math GRE predicts 20 % more of the variance than a model that predicts percent female by brilliance stereotype.
+When our mean math GRE metric is added to Leslie et al's model, $r^2$ goes up by 33 %; when Leslie et al's brilliance stereotype metric is added to our mean math GRE

+Figure 2: Percent of each race per field.